 Awesome Cloth Trainer Options

-Having a few cloth trainers on hand can be convenient for times you need to leave the house and want some extra security.
+If you’re looking to learn more about potty training and cloth diapers, having a few cloth trainers on hand can be convenient.
+They are helpful for times you need to leave the house and want some extra security.

 Most cloth training pants are not as absorbent as a diaper, so they are probably not a nighttime solution, but as with anything it just depends on your individual child and how much they wet at night.
 Most trainers should work fine for preventing daytime disasters depending on how you want to go about potty training, but I would stick to the nighttime solution you have already been using for a while while you potty train.